derek73/python-nameparser/docs/usage.rst

 The HumanName class can try to guess the correct capitalization of name entered in all upper or lower case.
 By default, it will not adjust the case of names entered in mixed case.
-To run capitalization on all names pass the parameter `force=True`.
+To run capitalization on a `HumanName` instance, pass the parameter `force=True`.

     Capitalize the name.